 Employers may also be held liable if an employee has a known record of irresponsible driving or has been involved in accidents in the past.
 An employer’s knowledge of an employee having repeatedly driven while intoxicated, medicated, or fatigued can be especially critical in determining the employer’s liability.

-Consulting with an experienced car accident lawyer can give you a better idea of whether or not the other driver’s employer bears liability for your injuries.
+Consulting with an experienced car accident lawyer in Colorado can give you a better idea of whether or not the other driver’s employer bears liability for your injuries.
 Ready to get started?
 Contact Tenge Law Firm, LLC, today or dial (303) 665-2929 to schedule a free consultation.
 We have offices in Denver, Boulder, and Fort Collins.